 The University Compliance Office, in cooperation with the relevant unit, will review all approved management plans periodically for effectiveness, but no less than every three years, or as conditions change.
 Any changes to approved management plans should be forwarded to the University Compliance Officer.
-Instances of nepotism as well as the existence of approved management plans to avoid nepotism must be reported on the University’s annual conflict of interest forms, as revised in 2016.
+Instances of nepotism as well as the existence of approved management plans to avoid nepotism must be reported on the University’s annual Conflicts of Interest and Commitment (COI-C) Disclosure Form.

 Nepotism: The supervision or influence over an employee by another University employee with whom they have a familial or personal relationship.
 Influence in the employment situation may concern issues such as hiring, promotion, supervision, evaluation, determination of salary, or working conditions.

 Familial Relationship: A relationship between two individuals by blood, adoption, marriage or domestic partnership to the following degrees: parent, child, brother, sister, uncle, aunt, niece, nephew, first cousin, grandparent or grandchild, spouse, domestic partner, step-parent, step-child, step-brother, step-sister, father-in-law, mother-in-law, son-in-law, daughter-in-law, brother-in-law, sister-in-law or the equivalent for individuals in a domestic partnership.